COLLABORATION- EXHIBITION INFOMATION

 Here are the clues to the scavenger hunt that I helped design.
 These clues got sent out to the participants at just before the exhibition started.
 I also trailed this hunt 4 times to make sure that it worked and made sense.

 This is what I was handing out at the front desk to anyone who came to the exhibition.
-It sows the exhibitors names, the title of their work and if their work Is for sale.
+It shows the 18 exhibitors names, the title of their work and if their work Is for sale.